BlueBrain/hippocampus-workshop/README.md

 - Inside the JupyterLab instance, click on `Git` tab and `Clone a repo`
 - Paste `https://github.com/BlueBrain/hippocampus-workshop.git`

+# Install dependencies
+Before running the exercise notebooks we need to **install some dependencies** using the `init.ipynb` notebook.

 # Funding & Acknowledgment